 Requirements for adjustment of status

-- Request Form Complete the form I-485.
+- Request and complete Form I-485.

-- Copy of the birth certificate.
+- Copy of the Birth Certificate.

 - 2 recent passport photos.

 - Copy of the non-immigrant visa, if it was issued by the American embassy or consulate in the 365 days prior to the application for adjustment of status.

 - Biographical information.
 Applicants aged 14 and 79, must complete and attach the G-325 Form A.

 - Immunization and medical history.
 Complete Form I-693.
 All persons applying for Permanent Residence must have an immigration medical examination.
 The following USCIS link provides more details on the requirements for the medical examination.

 - Copy of Form I-94, Entry and Exit Record to show the applicant’s immigration status in the US.